Did you know today, May 28, is Menstrual Hygiene Day?

 This is a big winner for me and a lot of people I know, especially those who are not comfortable with insertion.
 Comfortable, easy to manage – just put them on and off you go.
 They come in a variety of styles and cuts just like your regular underwear.
 What sets them apart is the layers of materials used to wick away moisture while some are also stain resistant.

 The best part about most period underwear, is that at the end of its life it can be washed and the whole garment can be sent to textile recycling.
+I’m Plastic Free’s period underwear range is made with non toxic materials only and comes from Australian owned businesses.

 Reusable pads and liners